 You must get a valid visa and/or work permit before you travel to Angola.
 The process can take a long time and you should apply several weeks before your intended travel date.
 See Entry requirements

 There is a high level of crime in Luanda.
+Be particularly careful when withdrawing money from banks and ATMs.
 Don’t walk around the city after dark.
-See Crime.
+See Crime

 Although there’s no recent history of terrorism in Angola, attacks can’t be ruled out.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 Consular support is limited in parts of Angola where FCDO advise against all but essential travel.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.